mvolkmann/MyUnixEnv/notes/Go06-Concurrency.md

   moreEvens, moreOdds := true, true // TODO: Is there any reason to initialize these?

   for {
+    // The select statement is used to receive from multiple channels.
+    // Each time it is executed, it randomly selects a channel
+    // from the ones that are not empty and receives from it.
-    select {
+    // This is described in more detail later. select {
     case n, moreOdds = <-c1:
       if moreOdds {